Charging stations: what's the current state of deployment?

 and

-2024 grants for the installation of charging stations
+Grants allocated in 2024 for the installation of charging points

-As previously stated, France has finally reached its target of 100,000 public charging stations this spring 2023.
+As previously stated, France finally reached its target of 100,000 public charging points this spring 2023.
 However, this symbolic threshold remains insufficient for the government.

-A new terminal plan "was launched by the French government in October 2023, releasing 200 million euros to facilitate the installation of recharging points on roads, as well as in private homes.
+A newterminal plan"was launched by the French government in October 2023, releasing 200 million euros to facilitate the installation of recharging points on roads, but also at private homes.

-With this new funding, what kind of support can you expect to receive in 2024?
+With this new budget released, what support can you claim for 2024?

-A number of grants are available to private individuals for the purchase and installation of a charging station in 2024, with a few changes compared to 2023.
+A number of grants are available to private individuals for the purchase and installation of a charging point in 2024, with a few changes compared with 2023.
 Here they are.

-However, the good news is that from 2024, this aid will rise from €300 to €500.
-No more excuses for not buying a home charging station!
+But there's good news: from 2024, this aid will rise from €300 to €500.
+No more excuses for not buying a home charging point!

 Reduced VAT for individuals

-In fact, you can benefit from reduced VAT rate of 5.5 for the installation of a charging station, provided it complies with standard NF C 15-100 (detailing safety standards for low-voltage electrical installations).
+In fact, you can take advantage of VAT reduced to 5.5 % for the installation of a recharging point, subject to compliance with standard NF C 15-100 (detailing safety standards for low-voltage electrical installations).

-At Beevwe offer you the best terminals, with assistance in obtaining them, and rapid installation in 10 working days.
+At BeevWe offer you the best terminals, with assistance in obtaining them, and rapid installation within 10 working days.
 Don't hesitate to contact our experts !

 For professionals

-For professionals, on the other hand, assistance is rarer than for private individuals.
-Although the Advenir program has evolved, it is still only available to one category of professionals.
+For professionals, on the other hand, support is rarer than for private individuals.
+Although the Advenir programme has evolved, it is still only available to one category of professional.

 ve noire branchée

-Avere-France oversees the Advenir program, financing charging stations via the French Ministry of Ecological Transition's energy-saving certificates and in collaboration with ADEME.
-This is in addition to public actions supporting electric mobility.
+Avere-France oversees the Advenir programme, which finances charging stations via energy saving certificates issued by the French Ministry for Ecological Transition and in collaboration with ADEME.
+This is in addition to the public actions supporting electric mobility.

 From now on, the Advenir subsidy will offer 2 types of premiums exclusively for automotive service professionals.